microsoft/WhatTheHack/057-AzureRouteServer/Coach/Solution-02.md

 ## Notes & Guidance

 - Undo/remove static route tabls (UDRs) <br/>
-- You cant remove branch UDR since its a Azure vNet simulating on-premises (running on Azure SDN) <br/>
+- You can't remove branch UDR since its a Azure VNet simulating on-premises (running on Azure SDN) <br/>
 - Deploy Azure Route Server <br/>
 - Setup BGP peering with Central NVA <br/>
 - Test publishing routes/default routes on NVA<br/>
 - Validate traffic flows via NVA <br/>
 - You will notice only spoke to spoke routing via NVA works <br/>
-- For spoke to spoke traffic, Advertise supernet since equal and more specific routes will be dropped by Azure Route Server.<br/>
+- For spoke to spoke traffic, advertise supernet since equal and more specific routes will be dropped by Azure Route Server.<br/>
 - Also, because of the limitation in the Azure virtual network gateway type VPN it's not possible to advertise a 0.0.0.0/0 route through to the VPN Gateway.
-Student can try the approach of splitting advertisements like 0/1 and 128/1., but still routes learned through VPN Gateway will be more specific.
+Student can try the approach of splitting advertisements like 0/1 and 128/1, but still routes learned through VPN Gateway will be more specific.
 (There might be some differences with ExR but same principle applies)<br/>

-- Azure to on premises traffic is not possible in this design since advertising a more specific on prem prefix from the NVA will result in a routing loop with the SDN fabric.
+- Azure to on-premises traffic is not possible in this design since advertising a more specific on-prem prefix from the NVA will result in a routing loop with the SDN fabric.
 - On-premises to Azure routing is possible but it requires static routes on Gateway and NVA Subnet (to prevent the loop)<br/>

 Few plausible solutions to solve these challanges.